latex3/lua-uni-algos/README.md

 This package tries to reduce duplicated work by collecting a set of small utilities which can be used be useful for many LuaTeX packages dealing with Unicode strings.
 There is no user-level functionality provided.

-Additional Unicode algorithms will be added in the future, if you need a specific algorithm feel free to open an issue on GitHub or send me an e-mail.
+Additional Unicode algorithms will be added in the future, if you need a specific algorithm feel free to open an issue on GitHub.

 ## Requirements